 This post may contain affiliate links.
 Learn more

-Even with the push to go paperless, I’d bet there is still a ton of paper flowing into your home.
-From bills and monthly statements to kid’s school papers and permission slips, the paper slowly starts to pile up.
-Then you start to feel overwhelmed by all the paper clutter.
+Even with the push to go paperless, I’d bet there is still too much paper flowing into your home.
+From bills and monthly statements to kid’s school papers and permission slips, the paper piles build up.
+Then you start to feel overwhelmed by paper clutter.
 What if I told you that you can eliminate the paper clutter once and for all?

-There is a lot of information within this post to help you eliminate paper clutter.
-If you don’t have time to read it all now then please save it to Pinterest for future reading.
+There is a lot of information within this master plan to declutter paper.
+If you don’t have time to read it all now, then please save it to Pinterest for future reading.